New Car Smell (Homeland): Plot

-Lauder (Marc Menchaca) shows up at the Brodys' house ranting about Brody and refusing to leave until Brody gets home.
-Jessica, wanting to get him out of the house, calls Brody, who does not answer.
-When Brody finally calls back an hour later, Jessica angrily tells him that she needed him an hour ago, and that Mike (Diego Klattenhoff) is helping her out instead.
-Mike drives Lauder home and they discuss Brody.
-Both agree that Brody is clearly no longer the same guy since he came back.
-They speculate that Brody and Walker were always a team, and may have been working together for someone, possibly the CIA, on the day Walker shot Elizabeth Gaines.
+Lauder (Marc Menchaca) appears at the Brody house, ranting about Brody and refusing to leave.
+Jessica calls Brody to get him home, but he does not answer.
+When he finally calls back an hour later, Jessica angrily tells him that Mike (Diego Klattenhoff) has helped instead.
+Mike drives Lauder home, and the two speculate that Brody is no longer the same man he once was.
+They wonder whether Brody and Walker had been working together, possibly for the CIA, on the day Walker shot Elizabeth Gaines.

-As he shows her some of the "perks" of being the Vice President's son, Finn (Timothée Chalamet) takes Dana (Morgan Saylor) inside the Washington Monument while it is closed for renovations.
-While they admire the view of DC, Dana and Finn start to kiss, but Dana cuts it short, saying she needs to talk to Xander before going any further.
+Finn (Timothée Chalamet) takes Dana (Morgan Saylor) inside the Washington Monument while it is closed for renovations, showing her the privileges of being the Vice President’s son.
+They begin to kiss, but Dana stops, saying she needs to speak with Xander before going further.

-Brody, in the bar of the hotel, calls Carrie and invites her to have a drink and "bury the hatchet."
-Encouraged by Quinn, Carrie goes to the bar, and they have a pleasant conversation.
-Brody admits that he is on the outs with his wife.
-They discuss Carrie's road to recovery and about how she is now hot on the trail of Abu Nazir.
-They part ways, and Saul and Quinn congratulate Carrie on a job well done.
-However, Carrie is dissatisfied, certain that Brody is on to her due to a brief moment of anger she showed in the conversation.
-Quinn disagrees, and orders Carrie to come back to headquarters.
-Carrie instead goes up to Brody's hotel room.
-She immediately blows her cover, proudly telling Brody she knows who he is, running down everything he is guilty of, and finally calling him a traitor and a terrorist.
-Quinn and Saul, watching in disbelief, immediately dispatch their men to apprehend Brody.
-Seemingly about to hurt her, Brody tells Carrie that he actually liked her to which she replies "I loved you," leaving him stunned, just before Saul's team enters the room and arrests Brody.
-Carrie struggles to hold back tears as she watches Brody get taken away.
+At the hotel bar, Brody calls Carrie and invites her for a drink to “bury the hatchet.”
+Encouraged by Quinn, Carrie joins him, and they have a cordial conversation.
+Brody admits he is estranged from his wife, and they discuss Carrie’s recovery and her renewed pursuit of Nazir.
+Afterward, Saul and Quinn praise Carrie’s performance, but she remains uneasy, believing Brody sensed her hostility during the exchange.
+Quinn disagrees and orders Carrie back to headquarters.

+Instead, Carrie goes to Brody’s hotel room and immediately reveals the operation, accusing him of being a traitor and a terrorist and listing his crimes.
+Saul and Quinn, watching in disbelief, dispatch their team to arrest Brody.
+As agents arrive, Brody tells Carrie he actually liked her, to which she replies, “I loved you,” leaving him stunned.
+Brody is arrested, and Carrie becomes overwhelmed with emotion as he is taken away.